social-native/graphql-connections/db/seeds/README.md

 # Seeds for `mock` table

-The seeded data has the following properties

 There are 10,000 rows in the `mock` table

+The seeded data has the following properties:

 ## Username